stylinnile/VMSMP/README.md

 5. Add your Microsoft account if you have not already.
 Click ACCOUNTS on the left, then click 'Sign in with Microsoft'.
 Then click 'log in with browser'.
 A link in your browser will open.
 Sign in to your Microsoft account.
 Once done, go back to ATLAUNCHER.
 You should see your Minecraft account at the bottom of the screen now.
 You should only need to do this once (in a while)

-6. Install the modpack.
-Click INSTANCES. then click IMPORT at the top left.
+6. Install the modpack: Click INSTANCES. then click IMPORT at the top left.

 7. Paste ```https://github.com/stylinnile/VMSMP/releases/download/v1.1.0/Vibes.Modded.SMP.2026.1.1.0.mrpack``` into the url then click import.